shapoco/blobbulb/README.md

  |
  |<--------------------,
  |                     |
- +--> Key Value Pair --'  // a member of the object
+ +--> Key Value Pair --'  // member of the object
  |
  V
 OEND